 The Robert and Mary Rita Murphy Stump Library fulfills the course-related information needs of students through its electronic and print collections and research assistance.
 The library's search interface allows students to find journal articles, books, videos and more from the library and libraries around the world.
-Students can access more than 40,000 online journals, 100,000 books and 6,000 DVDs.
-Students can also stream over 100,000 music tracks, 20,000 medical and science images (many animated), and 2,500 videos.
-The library has over 40 desktop computers, printers, scanners, quiet and group study rooms.
+Students can access more than 40,000 online journals, 60,000 books, and 6,000 DVDs.
+Students can also stream over 100,000 music tracks, and 2,500 videos.
+The library has over 30 desktop computers, printers, scanners, quiet and group study rooms.

-Through the library's interlibrary loan service, students may also borrow items from over 85 academic libraries in Illinois.
+Through the library's interlibrary loan service, students may also borrow items from over 90 academic libraries in Illinois.